E2Edev: Benchmarking Large Language Models in End-to-End Software Development Task: Limitations

-{Unlike function-level tasks, project-level coding tasks offer a more comprehensive assessment of LLMs' code generation capabilities.
-However, the inherent complexity of constructing robust project-level benchmarks presents significant challenges.
-A primary hurdle arises from the diverse and often unique code implementations LLMs produce for identical user requirements, which substantially increases the difficulty and cost associated with developing reliable automated evaluation mechanisms.
-Consequently, current project-level benchmarks, including the one presented in this paper, often feature limited dataset sizes (as detailed in Table \ref{tab:benchmark-comparison}).}
+{ \textbf{Dataset Scale and Construction Complexity.} } {Unlike function-level tasks, repository-level coding tasks provide a more comprehensive assessment of LLMs’ capabilities in project construction and requirement fulfillment.} However, constructing robust repository-level benchmarks remains challenging.
+A primary difficulty arises from the diverse and often idiosyncratic implementations that LLMs generate for identical user requirements, which substantially increases the cost and complexity of reliable automated evaluation.
+As a result, existing repository-level benchmarks, including E2EDev, are necessarily limited in scale (Table~\ref{tab:benchmark-comparison}).

-{Despite these challenges, our current work represents a crucial and reasonable starting point toward more rigorous project-level task evaluation.
-Our E2EDev marks a pivotal advancement in standardizing the benchmark of E2ESD frameworks by providing detailed requirement specifications and reliable evaluation protocols.
-While LLMs have demonstrated promise in code generation and function-level software development, our work highlights the significant challenges remaining in achieving fully automated E2ESD.
-Looking ahead, future work should focus more on designing effective, reliable, and cost-efficient E2ESD solutions that can truly realize the potential of LLMs in automating software development.
-Additionally, acknowledging the substantial resource investment required for such benchmark development, we are committed to continuously expanding our dataset and establishing a public leaderboard.
-This sustained effort is dedicated to fostering ongoing advancements in the application of LLMs for software development, pushing the boundaries of what is currently achievable. }